+RISE-UP.
+Resilient Settlements for the Urban Poor

+Flagship IV:

-RISE-UP: Resilient Settlements for the Urban Poor Flagship IV: Inclusive cities: Enhancing the positive impact of urban migration Flagship V: SDG Cities Which services to use and how to combine them: tags for each offering As clients identify their challenges and pathways to achieve the SDGs, the offerings have been tagged to facilitate a more integrated approach, combining different services which allow maximum impact across SDGs and desired outcomes.
+Inclusive cities: Enhancing the positive impact of urban migration

+Flagship V: SDG Cities Which services to use and how to combine them: tags for each offering As clients identify their challenges and pathways to achieve the SDGs, the offerings have been tagged to facilitate a more integrated approach, combining different services which allow maximum impact across SDGs and desired outcomes.
 Each entry in this Catalogue is classified through tags based on the following topics to allow for ease of use:

-The Sustainable Development Goals: Each item indicates which set of SDG targets the service specifically advances in order to demonstrate the best fit with prioritized and targeted development strategies.
+The Sustainable Development Goals: Each item indicates which set of SDG targets the service specifically advances to demonstrate the best fit with prioritized and targeted development strategies.

 Domains of Change and Outcome areas (UN-Habitat's Strategic Plan): UN-Habitat offers expertise and services to "advance sustainable urbanization as a driver of development and peace, to improve living conditions for all".
 The right combination of services will allow delivery across the relevant outcome areas for each specific context.
+SDGs tags presented in the present Catalogue of Services 2022 edition might differ from that of 2020, as a result of a comprehensive peer-review and updating process on its 2020 edition.
 In addition, extra tags are used to highlight: